download

 As for his work at Ferrari, Lauda explains:

-"Today we are in the second row, after three and a half years we stayed in the fifth.
-You start to see the way to the summit, but you could have done it faster if you had made less emotional choices".
+"Today we are in the second row, after three and a half years when we stayed in the fifth.
+You start to see the way to the summit, but this could have happened faster if less emotional choices had been made".

-Sunday, October 29, 1995 the track surface will remain wet for most of the race, which means that lap times will be slower than qualifying the previous days.
+On Sunday, October 29th, 1995, the track tarmac will remain wet for most of the race, which means that lap times will be slower than the previous days of qualifying.
 Although there are 24 cars qualified for the race, only 22 will start, since Aguri Suzuki will not be able to participate in the event due to the accident of the previous day, while Roberto Moreno’s Forti breaks the gearbox.
 For the first time since the Japanese Grand Prix took place in Suzuka, tickets for the race have not sold out, despite the presence of three Japanese drivers.
 The race starts at 2:00 p.m.
-All drivers choose to start with wet tires since the track is wet from the rain that fell during the morning.
-At the start of the Japanese Grand Prix Michael Schumacher keeps the lead of the race.
-Jean Alesi, who started alongside Schumacher, is penalized for having anticipated the start; the French driver will split the penalty by 10 seconds, through a Stop & Go, during lap 3, then returning to the track in P10.
-The Frenchman’s teammate, Gerhard Berger, also anticipated the start and received the same penalty.
-During the first lap Gianni Morbidelli is the victim of a spin at the first corner, after his Footwork-Hart is hit in the back by Karl Wendlinger’s Sauber-Ford.
-During lap 7, Jean Alesi stops at the pits to switch to slick tyres, as the track starts to dry.
-Back on track, the Frenchman began to recover ground constantly registering fast laps; the first of which is 1'54"416, five seconds faster than the competitors.
-During lap 10 Michael Schumacher stopped at the pits to mount the slick tyres, giving the lead of the race to Mika Häkkinen for a single lap, as the Finn also went back to the pits.
-Jean Alesi’s recovery was interrupted when his car spun off the track in an attempt to overtake Pedro Lamy’s Minardi, after the Frenchman had managed to climb up the standings to second place in lap 10, overtaking Damon Hill on the outside in the final chicane.
-Alert by the pace of Jean Alesi, the rest of the competitors also return to the pits to switch to the use of slick tires.
-During lap 15 the two Jordan drivers come into contact: Rubens Barrichello loses control of his car in the area of the last chicane when he tries to brake later than his teammate Eddie Irvine.
+All drivers choose to start with wet tires, since the track is wet from the rain that fell during the morning.
+At the start of the Japanese Grand Prix, Michael Schumacher keeps the lead of the race.
+Jean Alesi, who started alongside Schumacher, is penalized for having anticipated the start; the French driver pays with a 10 seconds Stop & Go during lap 3, then returning to the track in P10.
+The Frenchman’s teammate, Gerhard Berger, also anticipates the start and received the same penalty.
+During the first lap, Gianni Morbidelli is the victim of a spin at the first corner, after his Footwork-Hart is hit in the back by Karl Wendlinger’s Sauber-Ford.
+During lap 7, Jean Alesi stops at the pits to switch to slick tires, as the track starts to dry.
+Back on track, the Frenchman begins to recover ground, constantly registering fast laps; the first of which is 1'54"416, five seconds faster than the competitors.
+During lap 10, Michael Schumacher stops at the pits to mount slick tires, making Mika Häkkinen the leader of the race for a single lap, as the Finn also goes back to the pits.
+Jean Alesi’s recovery is interrupted when his car spins off track in an attempt to overtake Pedro Lamy’s Minardi, after the Frenchman had managed to climb up the standings to second place, overtaking Damon Hill on the outside in the final chicane in lap 10.
+Alerted by the pace of Jean Alesi, the rest of the competitors also return to the pits to switch to slick tires.
+During lap 15, the two Jordan drivers touch each other: Rubens Barrichello loses control of his car in the area of the last chicane when he tries to brake later than his teammate Eddie Irvine.
 Barrichello hits a wall and damages the rear wing of his car.
-Later, Eddie Irvine was involved in another collision at the chicane on Git 20, when Heinz-Harald Frentzen hit him from behind.
-Irvine continued without damage, while Frentzen was forced to return to the pits to mount a new front wing.
-At the head of the race, Jean Alesi is faster than Michael Schumacher, even if the German lead is on dry tyres.
+Later, Eddie Irvine is involved in another collision at the chicane on Git 20, when Heinz-Harald Frentzen hit him from behind.
+Irvine continues without damage, while Frentzen is forced to return to the pits to mount a new front wing.
+At the head of the race, Jean Alesi is faster than Michael Schumacher, even if the German mounts dry tires.

-Jean Alesi was 6 seconds ahead of Michael Schumacher when his Ferrari 412T2 suffered an apparent differential break on lap 25.
-During lap 31 Michael Schumacher stopped in the pits for the second time, returning to the race in second place behind Damon Hill.
-During lap 33 Schumacher scored the fastest lap and regained the lead on the next lap, when Hill stopped in the pits.
-Behind the two leading drivers, Mika Häkkinen and David Coulthard are third and fourth respectively before filling the pits.
-The Scottish driver will stop at the pits six laps after Häkkinen, and will return to the track in third place, ahead of the Finnish driver.
-Johnny Herbert followed in fifth place after the second round of pit-stops, ahead of Eddie Irvine.
-After the second series of pet-stops, the rain starts to fall again on the circuit, but only at the end of the scoop curve of the track.
-Williams' drivers were second and third until Damon Hill exited the track at Spoon Curve two laps after his pit stop, damaging the front wing and returning to the track in fourth place.
-Shortly after, Damon Hill returned to the pits to let his team replace the damaged wing.
-The English driver returned to the track in fifth place, but received a penalty of ten seconds, to be discounted by Stop & Go, for speeding in the pit lane.
-On lap 39 David Coulthard also made the same mistake as his teammate by running through the gravel present at the Spoon Curve, but at first it seems that the Scottish driver can only get out with slight damage.
+Jean Alesi is 6 seconds ahead of Michael Schumacher when his Ferrari 412T2 suffers an apparent differential break on lap 25.
+During lap 31, Michael Schumacher stops in the pits for the second time, returning to the race in second place behind Damon Hill.
+During lap 33, Schumacher scores the fastest lap and regaines the lead on the next lap, when Hill stops in the pits.
+Behind the two leading drivers, Mika Häkkinen and David Coulthard are third and fourth respectively before refuelling in the pits.
+The Scottish driver stops at the pits six laps after Häkkinen, and returns to the track in third place, ahead of the Finnish driver.
+Johnny Herbert follows in fifth place after the second round of pit stops, ahead of Eddie Irvine.
+After the second series of stops, the rain starts to fall again on the circuit, but only at the end of the Scoop Curve.
+Williams' drivers are second and third until Damon Hill exits the track at the exact Spoon Curve two laps after his pit-stop, damaging the front wing and returning to the track in fourth place.
+Shortly after, Damon Hill returns to the pits to let his team replace the damaged wing.
+The English driver returns to the track in fifth place, but receives a penalty of ten seconds for speeding in the pit lane, paid with Stop & Go.
+On lap 39, David Coulthard also makes the same mistake as his teammate by running through the gravel at the Spoon Curve, but at first it seems that the Scottish driver can get out with slight damage.
 However, while braking for the 130R, the next corner, the gravel that entered the sides flies out, causing the Williams driver to lose control of the car, blocking his car in the gravel.
-Meanwhile the Williams team invites Damon Hill via radio to accelerate and increase the pace, before serving the Stop & Go in the pits, but during lap 40 the British driver is the victim of a spin at the Spoon Curve and retires from the race without having served the penalty.
-Mark Blundell, Eddie Irvine and Heinz-Harald Frentzen were also the victims of mistakes at the Spoon Curve but managed to complete the race.
-Completed the 53 laps, Michael Schumacher wins the Japanese Grand Prix, followed by Mika Hakkinen, aboard McLaren-Mercedes, Johnny Herbert with the second Benetton-Renault, Eddie Irvine with the Jordan-Peugeot, Olivier Panis with the Ligier Mugen-Honda and Mika Salo with Tyrrell-Yamaha.
-It was a crazy race, but in the end it won the most balanced of all.
+Meanwhile, the Williams team invites Damon Hill via radio to accelerate and increase the pace, before serving the Stop & Go in the pits, but during lap 40 the British driver is the victim of a spin at the Spoon Curve and retires from the race without having served the penalty.
+Mark Blundell, Eddie Irvine, and Heinz-Harald Frentzen are also the victims of mistakes at the Spoon Curve but manage to complete the race.
+Completed the 53 laps, Michael Schumacher wins the Japanese Grand Prix, followed by Mika Häkkinen, aboard McLaren-Mercedes, Johnny Herbert with the second Benetton-Renault, Eddie Irvine with the Jordan-Peugeot, Olivier Panis with the Ligier Mugen-Honda, and Mika Salo with Tyrrell-Yamaha.
+It was a crazy race, but in the end, the most balanced of all won.

-Traveling as fast as an armored car with his Benetton, passing unscathed among all the dangers that eliminated the majority of his rivals, Michael Schumacher played his ninth symphony.
+Travelling as fast as an armoured car with his Benetton, passing unscathed among all the dangers that made the majority of his rivals retire, Michael Schumacher played his ninth symphony.
 The initial rain that affected the Japanese Grand Prix did not stop him, a desperate but spectacular and useless pursuit of an almost heroic Alesi and not even the traps placed along the track in which David Coulthard and Damon Hill fell, on Williams' darkest day.
-Benetton Constructors World Champion, therefore, with the result reinforced by the third place of Johnny Herbert, preceded on the podium the revived Mika Hakkinen, with McLaren, after an operation of appendicitis suffered fifteen days before, that had forced him to miss Aida’s race.
-A full result for the Anglo-Italian team: drivers and brands title.
-While Schumacher, at the top 19 in his career, won the ninth success of the season, equalling the absolute record set by Nigel Mansell in 1992.
+Therefore, Benetton is Constructors’ World Champion, with the result reinforced by the third place of Johnny Herbert, preceded on the podium by the revived Mika Häkkinen, with McLaren, after an operation of appendicitis suffered fifteen days before, that had forced him to miss Aida’s race.
+A full result for the Anglo-Italian team: drivers’ and constructors’ titles.
+While Schumacher, with his 19 success in career, won the ninth race of the season, equalling the absolute record set by Nigel Mansell in 1992.
 And the German will have the opportunity to beat the record in two weeks at Adelaide, becoming the driver who has won more in one season.
-Although this year he will have had at his disposal seventeen races against the sixteen of the norm.
+Although this year he had at his disposal seventeen races against the normal sixteen.

 Aren’t you afraid of a sudden awakening, changing teams in 1996?

 "It’s early to say.
 Let’s wait a bit and see.
-In the race I can not say that Alesi has worried me seriously.
-But in any case I was forced to push one hundred percent of my chances.
-And so on this track I saw a very competitive Ferrari...".
+In the race, I can’t say that Alesi seriously worried me.
+But in any case, I was forced to push 100%.
+And then on this track I saw a very competitive Ferrari...".

-The other side of the day is Damon Hill.
-Bad in qualifying, in a fight with his team, the Englishman was the protagonist in a negative.
-First he was overtaken outside by a great Jean Alesi in recovery.
+The other side of the coin, on this day, is Damon Hill.
+Bad in qualifying, in a fight with his team, the Englishman was the protagonist, in negative terms.
+First, he was overtaken outside by a great Jean Alesi in recovery.
 Then he went off the track.
-He returned to the pits to change tires and on returning to the circuit he exceeded the speed limits along the pit lane (139 km/h against 120 km/h imposed).
-When he was given a 10-second penalty with Stop & Go, Hill didn’t have time to come back, which was already back, definitely, spinning in the sand.
+He returned to the pits to change tires and when returning to the circuit he exceeded the speed limits along the pit lane (139 km/h against 120 km/h imposed).
+When he was given a 10-second penalty with Stop & Go, Hill had just come back that he already spun in the sand.
 Finally, because he was unable to comply with the Commissioners' sanction, he also received a fine of $10.000.
 A really nice weekend.

 "Just when you think that it couldn't get any worse, it does.
-There is no easy way out of this, you just have to keep pressing on.
-The easiest thing to do is to give up, and it would probably be less painful that way, but that is not an option.
-While we were in the race we were competitive and I was in with a shout, I suppose, all the time I was on the track.
-But things took a massive turn for the worse, I am afraid.
-I drove through the rain and the second time I spun off I think it was oil rather than rain.
-It is not a glorious end to the season but the ingredients are all there and there is no reason why we should not get into the winning habit again".
+There’s no easy way out of this, you just have to keep going.
+The easiest thing to do is to give up, and it would probably be less painful that way, but that’s not an option.
+While we were in the race, we were competitive, and I had a shot, I suppose, all the time I was on the track.
+But things took a massive turn for the worse, I’m afraid.
+I drove through the rain and the second time I spun off, I think it was oil rather than rain related.
+It’s not a glorious end to the season, but the ingredients are all there and there’s no reason why we shouldn’t get into the winning habit again".

 Flavio Briatore, Benetton’s team manager, makes a mocking statement:

 "Everyone has what they deserve.
-The race for us was very nice.
-We saw two Great Drivers, Schumacher and Alesi, who are certainly the best drivers in Formula 1 at the moment.
-The World Constructors' Championship is an Extraordinary Prize for our people who work on the track and our workshop, for partners, starting with Renault and Elf.
-Next year many things will change, but I think we have chosen well: Jean has confirmed to be a very fast driver in Able to Win.
+The race for us was very good.
+We saw two great drivers, Schumacher, and Alesi, who are certainly the best drivers in Formula 1 at the moment.
+The World Constructors' Championship is an extraordinary prize for our people who work on track and at our factory, as well as for partners, starting with Renault and Elf.
+Next year many things will change, but I think we’ve chosen well: Jean confirmed to be a very fast driver able to win.
 Of course, if his car breaks down, there’s nothing he can do.
-We will see to give him the right means to express all his Talent, So far for me still unexpressed".
+We will try to give him the right means to express all his talent, so far still unexpressed, in my opinion".

 Alessandro Benetton still looks like a boy just out of university.
 But, in addition to being the head of some important family businesses, he is the president of Benetton Formula, which manages the automotive team.
 A commitment that follows closely through Flavio Briatore, but this time, taking advantage of a business trip, he wanted to witness the triumph of his team.

 "A huge satisfaction, because ours is among the youngest teams of Formula 1.
-I think that more than that you can not win.
-Indeed, I fear that in '96 it will not always be Sunday.
-We will have more difficulty repeating ourselves because there will be two or three fearsome teams: Williams, Ferrari and McLaren".
+I think that, more than that, you can’t win.
+Indeed, I fear that in 1996 it will not always be a piece of cake.
+We will have more difficulty repeating ourselves because there will be two or three fearsome teams: Williams, Ferrari, and McLaren".

 Briatore says that Benetton has already planned to win until 2000...